-I serve as Associate Chair for Faculty Affairs in the Department of Modern Languages and Literatures and Director of Chinese Studies at William & Mary.
+I serve as Associate Professor of Chinese Studies at William & Mary; currently I am on research leave with an NEH fellowship until January 2022.
+In June I wrapped up a three-and-a-half-year stint as director of Chinese Studies and will return to my role as Associate Chair for Faculty Affairs in the Department of Modern Languages and Literatures in 2022.
 From 2007–2016 I taught at the University of South Carolina—Columbia, where I directed both the program in Chinese and the Center for Asian Studies at the Walker Institute of International and Area Studies.
 Since 2014 I’ve also held an appointment as Visiting Professor (讲座教授) in the College of Chinese Language and Literature at Henan University in Kaifeng.

 My research examines connections between China and the Middle East from the nineteenth century to the mid-twentieth century, with a focus both on the history of translation between Chinese and Arabic literary and intellectual fields and comparative approaches to translation within these and other traditions.
 More broadly, my research and teaching have covered the cultural history of China from roughly the seventeenth century to the present, with a particular focus on East-West literary relations and the connections between literature, intellectual history, and print media.
 In 2012 I began the long journey to learn how to read Arabic and to incorporate Arabic-language sources in my research, and I’ve benefited from the generosity of many teachers, colleagues, and friends who have made this transition in my research possible.